ManD-B/Face-Recognition/README.md

 ## 2021-06-29~

-- ✨ Completely styled UI, including all controls
+- ✨ Search the face location & match information in your DB

 ## Installation
 - Set computer version